Focusing on these animal welfare basics is critical to getting newly weaned piglets off to a strong start

 Management factors including longer fill times and having pigs of varying age and disease status in the same barn or site make it more difficult to maintain healthy pigs from farrow to finish.
-But staying focused on key animal husbandry basics and being proactive in the nursery are good ways to minimize threats to overall animal welfare, says Dr. Carissa Odland, Director of Animal Welfare for sow management company Pipestone System.
+But staying focused on key animal husbandry basics and being proactive in the nursery are good ways to minimize threats to overall animal welfare, says Dr. Carissa Odland, Director of Animal Welfare for sow management company Pipestone Management.

 “Animal welfare involves more than how animals are treated or handled,” she explains.
 “It includes their health, environment and the biosecurity measures taken to prevent disease.”

 Odland and Wetzell recently highlighted several important management strategies that producers can employ to help keep piglets healthy and growing well:

 - Minimize stress at transport.
 Moving piglets from farrowing barn to nursery is usually the most challenging in extremely cold conditions.
 “You want to keep them warm, without overcrowding them,” says Odland.
 Having enough bedding is important, and minimizing drafts at the pigs’ level will help to achieve that.

 - Create an ideal environment.
 “Make sure the nursery barn is at a comfortable temperature when pigs arrive and that slats are warm,” Odland continues.
 The target pen temperature should be in the 82–85°F range for the first week and, once pigs are eating well, reduced 2–4°F per week.
 Adequate ventilation is also important.